artoymdmitriev/bseu-schedule-plus/README.md

 At that moment the app shows information for the current day only.

 Known issues:
-  * Slow download of schedule
+  * Slow speed of downloading.
-  * Errors with parsing schedules of some faculties
+  * Errors with parsing schedules of some faculties.
   * Wrong algorithm of splitting strings.

 Screenshots: